Investor Visa Dubai & UAE: Cost, Eligibility, Validity, Requirements, & More

 This is a resident visa, which means you and your family are not permitted to work while on it.
 If you or a member of your family wants to work, your visa status must be, modified, and the company offering the employer must issue a sponsoring visa.

 Eligibility for 10 years Golden Visa

-Any individual who invests at least AED 10 million in the UAE qualifies for Golden visa.
+Any individual who invests at least AED 10 million in the UAE qualifies for a Golden visa.
 A maximum of forty percent of the investment, or AED 4 million, can be in real estate, according to the rules.
 This can be split up to three times for a total of AED 4 million in value.
 The remaining sixty percent of the investment must be made in other industries.
-The candidate may be granted a six-month multiple entry visa, which can be utilized to expedite the process of attaining a golden residence.
+The candidate may be granted a six-month multiple-entry visa, which can be utilized to expedite the process of attaining a golden residence.
 This visa can be extended to help you finish the process faster.

 Perks of Having an Investors Visa in UAE